-Here's what our Mommy M.D.s — doctors who are also mothers — do to reduce their own caffeine during pregnancy.
+Here's what our Mommy M.D.s — doctors who are also mothers — do to make changing their own babies' diapers easier.

 Jennifer Bright is a mom of four sons, co-founder and CEO of family- and veteran- owned custom publisher Momosa Publishing, co-founder of the Mommy MD Guides team of 150+ mommy M.D.s, and co-author of "The Mommy MD Guide to the Toddler Years."
 She lives in Hellertown, Pennsylvania.
 To find out more about Jennifer Bright and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.